pepstock-org/Charba-Wiki/docs/ChartMeter.md

 A [meter chart](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/impl/charts/MeterChart.html)(also for [meter chart widget](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/gwt/widgets/MeterChartWidget.html) for GWT) is **Charba** extension of [Chart.JS](http://www.chartjs.org/) doughnut chart, by a [controller](Controllers) implementation.

-The meter charts are divided into 2 segments, the arc of each segment shows the proportional value of data.
+The meter charts are divided in the 2 segments, the arc of each segment shows the proportional value of data.

 <img src={useBaseUrl('/img/meter.png')} />